OAGi/Score/docs/user_guide/index.rst

    2. Click the ellipsis next to the root node of the ACC tree in the left pane.

-   3. Select “Create ASCCP from this” menu item.
+   3. Select "Create ASCCP from this" menu item.

    4. An ASCCP is created with default values.
 In this case, the property term is defaulted to the same as the ACC’s object class